ckattner/match_reduce/README.md

 Notes:

-* Not specifying patterns means: "match on everything"
+* Not specifying patterns, as in the example above, means: "match on everything"
 * group_keys will limit the records matched on, per aggregator, to the first record only.
 This is why only the first and third records matched.
 * keys are type-indifferent and will extracted using (the Objectable library)[https://github.com/bluemarblepayroll/objectable].
 This means you can leverage dot-notation, non-hash record types, and indifference.
-You can also customize the resolver used and pass it as a third argument to MatchReduce#process(aggregates, records, resolver).
+You can also customize the resolver used and pass it as a third argument to MatchReduce#process(aggregators, records, resolver).
-* Names of aggregates are type-sensitive, so: `:total_game_points` and `'total_game_points'` are two different aggregates and will produce two different results.
+* Names of aggregators are type-sensitive, so: `:total_game_points` and `'total_game_points'` are two different aggregators and will produce two different results.

 ### Adding Patterns